-The pain of a migraine headache may be accompanied by symptoms such as nausea, vomiting and sensitivity to environmental factors, such as light and sound.
+The pain of a migraine headache may be accompanied by symptoms such as nausea, vomiting and an uncomfortable sensitivity to environmental factors, such as light (photophobia) and sound (phonophobia).
 Some people experience neurological ‒ primarily visual ‒ disturbances, called an aura, during the migraine attack or as a sign that it is about to begin.

 People of all ages can be affected by migraine headaches.
 According to the American Migraine Foundation, they affect more than 36 million men, women and children in the United States.
 The World Health Organization classifies the migraine headache as a primary headache disorder, meaning that migraine headaches are not currently known to be caused by any underlying condition.